RUFFY-369/scisense_chatbot/readme.md

 ## 🌟 Solution Overview
 This project is the solution to the challenge of creating an AI chatbot capable of answering complex science-related queries.
 Our bot harnesses Galactica, a powerful model optimized for scientific content, ensuring high-quality, contextually accurate responses.

-In this implementation, we focus on efficiency, creativity, and robustness by using OPTForCausalLM from the Galactica family to provide accurate and meaningful responses to a wide variety of scientific questions.
+In this implementation, we focus on efficiency, creativity, and robustness by using OPTForCausalLM from the Hugging face 🤗 transformers library to provide accurate and meaningful responses to a wide variety of scientific questions.

 ## 🚀 Features
 Scientific Q&A: Answers a wide range of science-related questions in physics, chemistry, biology, and other disciplines.